© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coed Ddu house platforms and enclosure is a scheduled monument protected by Cadw under reference GM593.
 View the official record →

-Coed Ddu house platforms and enclosure is a medieval settlement site located in Wales, comprising the earthwork remains of domestic structures and their associated agricultural landscape.
+Coed Ddu house platforms and enclosure is a medieval settlement site located in Wales, comprising archaeological remains of domestic occupation and associated land management from the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM593.

 Coed Ddu house platforms and enclosure dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coed Ddu house platforms and enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM593.